 Variability

 Every student, regardless of variability, deserves the best opportunity to develop their skills and knowledge, especially those students who have been historically marginalized.
 To embrace student variability, we have to move away from labels, as if they relate to learning.
 Imagine you were in the “vegetarian” group and I used that information to serve you lentil soup – for breakfast.
 I mean, you’re a vegetarian right, so that must mean you LOVE lentils.
 Clearly, I am being fresh, but it supports the point.
-In the book, UDL Theory and Practice (free with login), the authors note that human variability is not this/that, either/or but rather a continuum of differences that change according to context and opportunity.
+Human variability is not this/that, either/or but rather a continuum of differences that change according to context and opportunity.
 All of us have multiple learning approaches that may be effective, based on the context, and this aligns much more clearly to the concept of multiple intelligences.

 Multiple Intelligences